UKCloud/documentation/articles/vmware/vmw-ref-vcd-10-1.md

 ## Upgrading your edge gateways

-In preparation for the upgrade, you must upgrade your edge gateways to the latest available version by October 12th 2020.
+In preparation for the VMware Cloud Director upgrade, you must upgrade your edge gateways to the latest available version.
 For more information, see [*How to upgrade your edge gateway*](vmw-how-upgrade-edge.md).

+Prior to commencing the VMware Cloud Director upgrades in the various regions, we will upgrade any remaining older edges.
+You can find information about edge upgrade dates and overall VMware Cloud Director 10.1 rollout dates on the [UKCloud Service Status page](https://status.ukcloud.com/).

 ## New features